project-march/ProjectMarch/doc/using_the_march_exoskeleton/using_the_gait_generator.rst

 ^^^^^^^^^
 The feature called mirroring allows you to mirror a gait.
 This means, for the mirrored gait the trajectories of the left and right joints are switched.
 One requirement to do this is that the last setpoint of the left leg has to have the same values as the first setpoint of the right leg and the other way around.
-Otherwise the gait generator will give you a warning that gait mirroring is not possible.
+Otherwise, the gait generator will give you a warning that gait mirroring is not possible.
 Furthermore, either the word ‘left’ or ‘right’ should be in the name of the subgait.
 The mirrored version will be saved with the same version name as the original file, but the word ‘left’ or ‘right’ in the subgait folder is changed to the opposite one.

 .. tip::